 Therapeutic communication is a constant at Timberline Knolls and specific, direct feedback from residents is sought as they near the end of their treatment on campus and ready for a life with newly acquired skills.

-Presented here are ongoing results of the Resident Functioning at Discharge Survey of Timberline Knolls residents with a length of stay greater than 20 days at the time of discharge.
-Residents' self-evaluations demonstrate high rat-ings for areas of functionality, further substantiating the treatment gains made at Timberline Knolls.
+Presented here are ongoing results of the Resident Functioning at Discharge Survey of Timberline Knolls residents.
+Residents’ self-evaluations demonstrate high ratings for areas of functionality, further substantiating the treatment gains made at Timberline Knolls.